Azure/buffalo-azure/README.md

 ##### go get

-The way to get started is to use `go get`.
-This project support Go modules when using Go 1.11 and above.
+Use `go get` to acquire and install from source.
+Versions of the project after `v0.2.0` use Go modules exclusively, which means you'll need Go 1.11 or later.

-For more information see [Go modules wiki](https://github.com/golang/go/wiki/Modules).
+For more information on modules, see the [Go modules wiki](https://github.com/golang/go/wiki/Modules).

 ``` bash
 go get -u github.com/Azure/buffalo-azure